Rubor11/rendercv-version/rendercv_output/Javier_Ramirez_CV.typ

     - Migrated SharePoint data to SQL Server, maintaining data integrity, normalization, and performance.

   ],
-  [
-  ],
 )

   #regular-entry(
   [
     #strong[Personal Homelab Projects]

-    - Maintains a personal server environment using Docker for experimentation, automation, and microservices.

   ],
   [
+  ],
+  main-column-second-row: [
+    - Maintains a personal server environment using Docker for experimentation, automation, and microservices.

   ],
 )